Etiology of Ileus

 Drugs (eg, opioids, anticholinergics, sometimes calcium channel blockers)

 Sometimes renal or thoracic disease (eg, lower rib fractures Rib Fracture One or more ribs can be fractured due to blunt chest injury.
 (See also Overview of Thoracic Trauma.)
 This x-ray of the chest shows multiple fractures to the right ribs (seen on left).
 Typically... read more , lower lobe pneumonias Community-Acquired Pneumonia Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
-The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae, atypical... read more , myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
-Symptoms include chest discomfort with or without dyspnea, nausea, and diaphoresis.... read more )
+The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more , myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more )

 Gastric and colonic motility disturbances after abdominal surgery are common.
 The small bowel is typically least affected, with motility and absorption returning to normal within hours after surgery.
 Stomach emptying is usually impaired for about 24 hours or more.
 The colon is often most affected and may remain inactive for 48 to 72 hours or more.